roobottom/albie-and-ember/README.md

 ## Note to judges:

-**The files we wish to submit for entry are in `/docs`.
+The files we wish to submit for entry are in `/docs`.
 Other files in the root are part of the build process, and are not required for the website to run.

-This is a static-file entry.**
+The 10K limit is only met if files are served via gzip.
+If your server doesn’t support gzip, one is provided.
+Please see the [API](#api) section for further details.

 ## Who made this?